pattnaik-upasana/Support-SQL/index-action.md

 -- Find both efficient and inefficient queries
 WITH QueryAnalysis AS (
     SELECT
-        qt.query_sql_text,
+        qt.text,
         qs.execution_count,
         qs.total_logical_reads,
         CASE
-            WHEN qt.query_sql_text LIKE '%WHERE%=%' THEN 'Likely Seek' WHEN qt.query_sql_text LIKE '%WHERE%LIKE%' THEN 'Likely Scan' WHEN qt.query_sql_text LIKE '%ORDER BY%' THEN 'Possible Scan' ELSE 'Unknown'
+            WHEN qt.text LIKE '%WHERE%=%' THEN 'Likely Seek' WHEN qt.text LIKE '%WHERE%LIKE%' THEN 'Likely Scan' WHEN qt.text LIKE '%ORDER BY%' THEN 'Possible Scan' ELSE 'Unknown'
         END as predicted_operation
     FROM sys.dm_exec_query_stats qs
     CROSS APPLY sys.dm_exec_sql_text(qs.sql_handle) qt
-    WHERE qt.query_sql_text LIKE '%YourTable%'
+    WHERE qt.text LIKE '%YourTable%'
 )
 SELECT * FROM QueryAnalysis
 ORDER BY total_logical_reads DESC;